zachdwight/fast_fasta_extract/README.md

 ## Features

--FASTA Parsing: Reads and correctly interprets standard FASTA files.
+- FASTA Parsing: Reads and correctly interprets standard FASTA files.
--Sequence Cleaning: Removes all newline and whitespace characters within sequences, concatenating them into a single continuous string.
+- Sequence Cleaning: Removes all newline and whitespace characters within sequences, concatenating them into a single continuous string.
--Targeted Extraction: Allows you to specify a FASTA ID, and the program will return only the sequence associated with that specific ID.
+- Targeted Extraction: Allows you to specify a FASTA ID, and the program will return only the sequence associated with that specific ID.
--Error Handling: Includes basic error handling for file opening issues and incorrect command-line usage.
+- Error Handling: Includes basic error handling for file opening issues and incorrect command-line usage.

 ## Build and Run